Pndege/odin-recipes/README.md

 # odin-recipes
-Practice all of the HTML knowledge i learned 37% into The Odin Project
+Practiced all of the HTML knowledge i learned 37% into The Odin Project